tiornasoro/Application-Tracking-System-ATS-/README.md

 ## STEPS

-1- Field to put the Job Description
+0- Create a virtual env (atsenv in my case) and install the libraries listed in the requirement.txt file using the following cmd: pip install -r requirements.txt 1- Field to put the Job Description
 2- Upload pdf functionality
 3-  Convert pdf to image -->processing -->Google Gemini Pro